sukiboo/historical-asset-prices/README.md

 # Historical Asset Prices

-A Python script to retrieve historical stock and option prices at minute intervals using the [massive](https://github.com/massive-com/client-python) library.
+A Python script to retrieve historical prices for stocks, options, crypto, and forex at minute intervals using the [massive](https://github.com/massive-com/client-python) library.

 ## Overview

-This repository retrieves historical stock and options price data for specified tickers at a minute interval and saves the data to the `/data` directory, organized by ticker and month in Parquet format.
+This repository retrieves historical price data for stocks, options, crypto, and forex at a minute interval and saves the data to the `/data` directory, organized by asset type and ticker in Parquet format.

 ## Setup